Hirenr12/BrainRotGame_OPSC7312POE/README.md

 ### Login:

 The login feature allows users to access their accounts using either email/password authentication or Google Single Sign-On (SSO).
+Here's an updated README feature section with the language selection feature added:

 #### Features

 - **Email and Password Authentication**:
   - Users can enter their registered email and password to log in.
   - Validation ensures that both fields are filled before attempting to log in.

 - **Google Single Sign-On (SSO)**:
   - Users can log in using their Google account, simplifying the authentication process and enhancing user experience.

+- **Language Selection**:
+  - Users can choose between English and Afrikaans for the app's language, ensuring a more inclusive experience.

 ### GamePortal